loghijiaha/git-hook-agent/README.md

 # Git-Hook-Agent

-Auto generate your PR descriptions with the code changes :star_struck:
+Auto generate your PR descriptions for the code changes :star_struck:

 ## Getting started